How to prevent spinal stenosis

-While you should discuss any plan for stenosis prevention with your physician, there are widely accepted lifestyle choices you can make to slow the deterioration that can cause stenosis.
+Degenerative conditions like spinal arthritis or a bulging disc can shrink the space that protects spinal nerves and that sometimes causes painful pinching.
+While you should discuss your stenosis prevention plan with your doctor, read the following article to learn about the widely accepted lifestyle choices you can make to slow the deterioration that can cause spinal stenosis.

-Healthy habits for stenosis prevention
+Healthy habits for spinal stenosis prevention

 The best way to slow down deterioration from aging is with a strong and healthy body.
 If you have good circulation, then nutrients are delivered more efficiently to the connective discs and cartilage in the spine and they won’t dry out and shrink as quickly with age.
-Having strong supporting muscles and maintaining a healthy weight reduces the forces placed on the spine through everyday movements like walking.
-The following are some of the most effective methods to keep yourself healthy and slow down natural deterioration:
+Having strong supporting muscles and maintaining a healthy weight eases the pressure placed on the spine through everyday movements like bending, lifting or twisting.

-- Eat a healthy diet for weight control.
+- Eat a healthy diet for weight control

-- Exercise regularly, emphasizing cardiovascular fitness.
+- Exercise regularly, emphasizing cardiovascular fitness

-- Always use proper lifting and loading techniques.
+- Always use proper lifting and loading techniques

 Treatment options for spinal stenosis